vnmdcvpfug/drylab/README.md

 ```

 #### Kitty
 Move the files from the 'kitty' folder to `~/.config/kitty/themes`.
-Then run `kitten themes`, search for 'Dry Lab Dark' and 'Dry Lab Light', and select them as the dark and light mode themes, respectively.
+Then run `kitten themes`, search for 'Dry Lab Dark' and 'Dry Lab Light,' and select them as the dark and light mode themes, respectively.

 #### Wezterm
 Move the files from the 'wezterm' folder to `~/.config/wezterm/`.
 Then add these lines to your 'wezterm.lua':